How to Evict a Tenant in 7 Steps (+ Free Quit Notices)

 - Refusal to pay the legal rent increase

 Make sure to record any violations with supporting documentation.
-It is essential to be as thorough as possible with this documentation because you will need to use it as evidence in court.
+Being as thorough as possible with this documentation is essential because you will need to use it as evidence in court.
 These records include images of the damages, printouts of email or text messages exchanged with the tenant, bank statements, or returned checks.
 Without evidence, it will be very difficult to prove your case and might prolong the eviction process.

 3. Speak to & Reason With Tenants

-Before sending an eviction notice, try reaching out to your tenants to discuss the current circumstances.
+Before sending a basic eviction notice, contact your tenants to discuss the current circumstances.
 Inform the tenant that the eviction process can be costly and may harm their credit if you sue for past rent or wage garnishment in small claims court.
 By doing this, they might be willing to vacate on their own accord without a contract, or they might be able to make up any past-due rent.

 5. Give a Written Eviction Notice With Cause